 Click here to download our Pour On Gloss Information Sheet

-Doing Decoupage is a breeze by gluing photos & other graphics on a surface with a glue stick, spray on adhesive or water based glue & left until thoroughly dry.
-They should be sealed with a thin coat of a clear water-based sealer & leave until thoroughly dry, before coating in POUR on GLOSS.
+Doing Decoupage is a breeze by gluing photos & other graphics on a surface with a glue stick, spray-on adhesive or water-based glue & left until thoroughly dry.
+They should be sealed with a thin coat of a clear water-based sealer & left until thoroughly dry, before coating in POUR on GLOSS.
 Metal items, shells, bugs & other keepsakes can be attached using a small amount of quick set glue.
 No matter how thick the POUR on GLOSS, it remains crystal clear.

 It can be Post Cured to withstand surface temperatures of 80-85C & therefore prevent marks from hot coffee cups, etc. POUR on GLOSS is not recommended for outdoor use.
 Pour on Gloss can Scratch easily if used for a table or benchtop surface unless it is sealed with AQUACOTE Polyurethane Clear finish which has excellent UV qualities and is extremely tough.